kubestellar/kubestellar/README.md

 ## Contributing

 We ❤️ our contributors!
 If you're interested in helping us out, please head over to our [Contributing](https://github.com/kubestellar/kubestellar/blob/main/CONTRIBUTING.md) guide and be sure to look at `main` or the release of interest to you.

+> 💡 **Pro Tip:** If you're new, start with issues labeled as `good first issue` — they're beginner‑friendly and a great way to get involved!

 This community has a [Code of Conduct](./CODE_OF_CONDUCT.md).
 Please make sure to follow it.